-Apple pie steel cut oatmeal is absolutely loaded with apple cinnamon flavor.
+Apple cinnamon steel cut oatmeal is absolutely loaded with the flavors of apple pie.
 The steel cut oatmeal is perfectly cooked so you get that hearty chew to make for a warm and comforting breakfast.

 This apple steel cut oats recipe is the epitome of fall.
 It has so much apple flavor and your whole house will smell like apple pie while it cooks.